Preventing Foodborne Illness: Cyclosporiasis

 - Low-grade fever

 Some cases are asymptomatic (without symptoms).
-The disease usually is self-limiting (symptoms go away after a few days without medical intervention) and typically is not fatal, although there can be a relapse (symptoms return).
+The disease is usually self-limiting (symptoms go away after a few days without medical intervention) and typically is not fatal, although there can be a relapse (symptoms return).
 In severe cases, symptoms can last more than a month if left untreated (Chacín-Bonilla 2017; Ortega and Sanchez 2017).

 What risk groups are more likely to be affected by Cyclospora cayetanensis?